Dangerous 'caravans' of immigrants? What Trump is talking about

 Breaking News Emails

-President Donald Trump has spent the last two days warning about dangerous "caravans" of immigrants headed for the U.S. border with Mexico, bringing drugs and crime with them.
+President Donald Trump has spent the last three days warning about dangerous "caravans" of immigrants headed for the U.S. border with Mexico, bringing drugs and crime with them.

 Mexico is doing little to stop these "caravans," Trump complained, so Republicans in Congress must "...pass tough laws NOW."